 training requirements for service providers;

-program staff who will be reviewing the employer's records; and
+program staff who will be reviewing the CDS employer's records; and

 if applicable, nursing requirements as described on Form 1747, Acknowledgement of Nursing Requirements; and

-review and leave with the employer and DR, if applicable, printed information on how to report allegations of abuse, neglect and exploitation.
+review and leave with the CDS employer and DR, if applicable, printed information on how to report allegations of abuse, neglect and exploitation.

-The FMSA must provide to the employer or DR a printed or electronic copy of the HHSC CDS Option Employer Manual.
+The FMSA must provide to the CDS employer or DR a printed or electronic copy of the HHSC CDS Option Employer Manual.

-Upon conclusion of the orientation, the FMSA and employer must complete Form 1736, Documentation of Employer Orientation by Financial Management Services Agency.
+Upon conclusion of the orientation, the FMSA and CDS employer must complete Form 1736, Documentation of Employer Orientation by Financial Management Services Agency.

-The FMSA must receive a completed Form 1735 with required attachments signed and dated by the employer before initiation of the CDS option.
+The FMSA must receive a completed Form 1735 with required attachments signed and dated by the CDS employer or DR before initiation of the CDS option.

-The member, LAR or DR signs and submits all required forms for participation in the CDS option and returns the forms to the FMSA within five business days after the date of initial orientation.
+The CDS employer or DR signs and submits all required forms for participation in the CDS option and returns the forms to the FMSA within five business days after the date of initial orientation.

-The member and FMSA notify the MCO service coordinator when all initiation activities are complete.
-The MCO must ensure the FMSA performs all FMSA responsibilities, including providing orientation to CDS employers.
+The CDS employer and FMSA notify the MCO service coordinator when all initiation activities are complete.
+The MCO must ensure the FMSA performs all FMSA responsibilities, including providing orientation to CDS Employers.

 8242 Employer and Employee Acknowledgment of Exemption from Nursing Licensure for Certain Services Delivered through CDS